star-bnl/star-travex/VtxEval/README.md

 W boson
 -------

-The script used for submitting W embedding jobs to condor is called `submit_jobs_embedding_wbos.sh` and can be found in `star-travex/supple/`.
+The script to submit W embedding jobs to condor is called `submit_jobs_embedding_wbos.sh` and can be found in `star-travex/supple/`.
 There is a number of named parameters which user may need to set to appropriate values.
 The two parameters likely to be changed often are `OUT_DIR` and